Slayer95/aura-bot/FEATURES.md

 [Aura][1] has a revamped core, and has had features not only added, but also removed.

+TODO: Update this feature list for Aura 2.0

 Removed features from [GHost++][2]:
 * No MySQL support
 * No autohost